 Star Anise Uses

 The spice is used in meat and poultry dishes as well as confections.
-It is one of the main ingredients in the traditional Chinese seasoning, five spice.
+It is one of the main ingredients in the traditional Chinese seasoning, five-spice.
 The sweet scent is a perfect pairing with rich duck and pork dishes.
-In Vietnamese cooking, it is a main seasoning for the “pho” broth.
+In Vietnamese cooking, it is the main seasoning for pho broth.

 Star anise is 10 times sweeter than sugar due to the presence of the compound anethole.
 The flavor is compared to licorice with a hint of cinnamon and clove.
 As such, it is used in breads and cakes.
 A traditional Czechoslovakian bread, vanocka, was made around Easter and Christmas.